datawithali/Election_Analysis/README.md

 5. Determine the winner of the election based on popular vote.

     ## Election Audit Challenge Summary
- While learning Python, reviewing the code, building a sound script for analysis you could miss some creative ways to look at the data.
-You need a balance to engineering and data analysis.

-Todo Checklist
 A helpful checklist to gauge how your README is coming on what I would like to finish: